What are fibrocystic breasts?

 The causes of fibrocystic breasts aren’t one hundred percent clear.
 However, higher caffeine intake, and hormonal imbalance, often estrogen dominance (relatively speaking higher estrogen and lower progesterone) seem to play a role.

 Higher blood levels of insulin may also play a role since an insulin-lowering drug seems to help.
-The best way to lower your insulin level without drugs is by eating a healthy diet and getting regular exercise.
+The best way to lower your insulin level without drugs is by eating a healthy diet and exercising regularly.

 Higher male hormone levels in women with PCOS seem to help protect the breasts by moderating the effects of estrogen.
 Ensuring a proper balance of all of the sex hormones is part of naturopathic treatment for fibrocystic breasts.